 Why do people take niacin?

 As a cholesterol treatment, there are good studies showing that niacin can boost levels of good HDL cholesterol and lower triglycerides.
 Niacin also modestly lowers bad LDL cholesterol.
-It's often prescribed in combination with statins for cholesterol control, such as Crestor, Lescol, or Lipitor.
+It's sometimes prescribed in combination with statins for cholesterol control, such as Crestor, Lescol, or Lipitor.

 How much niacin should you take?